AdelineG218/web102_prework/README.md

 While making the app, I briefly became stuck on part 3.
 I hadn't done DOM manipulation in a while, so I really had to comb through the provided resources.
 Eventually, I realized I was passing the wrong variable to the addGamesToPage function, which allowed me to move on to the next challenge.

+The other major problem I ran into was implementing my extra feature.
+I tried doing all the DOM manipulation in one function, but was having trouble selecting specific games from the games container.
+Instead, I figured out that it was easier to make an event listener inside the original addGamesToPage.
+After this, there was one additional bug.
+Although the modal showed the correct game after a button was clicked, the initial game cards weren't showing the correct game in the modal display.
+I realized that this was because GAMES_JSON was getting sorted in Challenge 7, so I added .slice() before the sorting, so that GAMES_JSON isn't modified.

 ## License

     Copyright [2025] [Adeline Greene]